JakWai01/epilepsy/README.md

 #### Aquired
 - Epilepsy may occur as a result of a number of other conditions including tumors, strokes, head trauma, previous infections of the central nervous system, genetic abnormalities and as a result of brain damage around the time of birth.

+### Mechanism
+- Normally brain electrical activity  is non-synchronous, as neurons do not normally fire in sync with each other, but rather fire in order as signals travel through the brain.
+Its activity is regulated by various factors both within the neuron and the cellular environment.
+Factors withing the neuron include the type, number and distribution of ion channels, changes to receptors and changes of gene expression.
+Factors around the neuron include ion concentrations, synaptic plasticity and regulation of transmitter breakdown by glial cells.
+Chronic inflammation also appears to play a role.

+#### Epilepsy
+- The exact mechanism of epilepsy is unknown, but a little is known about its cellular and network mechanisms.
+However, it is unknown under which circumstances the brain shifts into the activity of a seizure with its excessive synchronisation
+- In epilepsy the resistance of excitatory neurons to fire during this period is decreased.
+This may occur due to changes in ion channels or inhibitory neurons not functioning properly.
+This then results in a specific area from which seizures may develop epileptogenesis.
+Failure of the blood-brain barrier may also be a casual mechanism as it would allow substances to in the blood to enter the brain

+#### Seizures
+- There is evidence that epileptic seizures are usually not a random event.
+Seizures are often brought on by factors such as stress, alcohol abuse, flickering light or a lack of sleep, among others.
+- In epileptic seizures the group of neurons begin firing in abnormal excessive and synchronized manner.
+This results in a wave of depolarization known as paroxysmal depolarisation shift.
+Normally, after an excitatory neuron fires it becomes more resistant to firing for a period of time.
+This is due in part to the effect of inhibitory neurons, electrical changes within the excitatory neuron and the negative effects of adenosine.